How to Get Preapproved for a Mortgage | 2024

 • Contact information for your landlord(s) for the last two years, if you’re a first-time home buyer.
 If you are currently a homeowner, your housing payment history will show up on your credit report

-To get preapproved, you need to fill out a mortgage loan application.
+To get preapproved for a mortgage, you need to fill out a mortgage loan application.
 Most lenders let you complete the app online, over the phone, or in person.
 Online applications typically take 10-20 minutes to complete.
-The loan application, also known as Form 1003, asks for your personal information, Social Security number, financial information, and loan details.
+The loan application, asks for your personal information, Social Security number, financial information, and loan details.

 After your application is completed, the lender will pull a three-bureau credit report known as a tri-merge.
 This report shows your credit scores and credit history from the major credit-reporting agencies: TransUnion, Equifax, and Experian.

-Note, you can apply and get preapproved with any lender you wish.
+Note, you can apply and get preapproved for a mortgage with any lender you wish.
 You can even get preapproved by more than one lender to find the best offer.
-Preapprovals are non-binding, and you’re free to switch lenders before taking out the loan.
+Mortgage preapprovals are non-binding, and you’re free to switch lenders before taking out the loan.

 Get started on your mortgage preapproval.
 Start here